Yavapai County, Arizona, Western Part

 Survey Area AZ637 Arizona

 The dominant drainage class is Well drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Aridisols — dry-climate soils with limited organic matter and often calcium carbonate accumulation.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Yavapai County, Arizona, Western Part.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic